-Other brand example that followed this approach is Vodafone which came from voice, data and telefone.
+Another brand example that followed this approach is Vodafone which came from voice, data and telephone.

 No matter what approach you go for, make sure the name that you choose is catchy and memorable.

-And yes, avoid going for names that contains no intrinsic or linguistic meaning since you have to rely heavily on advertising to convey its meaning.
+And yes, avoid going for names that contain no intrinsic or linguistic meaning since you have to rely heavily on advertising to convey its meaning.

 2. Set The Brand Naming Process Criteria / Guidelines